-Connecticut (State or other jurisdiction of incorporation or organization) 06-0613548 (I.R.S.
-Employer Identification No.)

-1332 Blue Hills Avenue Bloomfield, Connecticut 06002 (Address of principal executive offices)

-Registrant's telephone number, including area code: (860) 243-7100

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Name of each exchange on which registered Common Stock (\$1 par value) New York Stock Exchange LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes \Box No \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by checkmark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+Connecticut (State or other jurisdiction of incorporation or 06-0613548 (I.R.S.
+Employer Identification No.) 1332 Blue Hills Avenue, Blo (Address of principal ex 06002 (Zip Code) Registrant's telephone number, incl luding area code (860) 743-7100 Title of each class gistered pursuant to Section Name of each exchange on which registered Common Stock (\$1 par value) KAMN New York Stock Exchange LLC Securities regist tered pursuant to Section 1 12(g) of the Act: None Indicate by check mark if the registrant is a we Yes ☑ No □ ll-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not r Act.
+Yes No K required to file reports pure suant to Section 13 or Section 15(d) of the Exchange Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \mathbb{X} No \square Indicate by checkmark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \blacksquare No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated herein by reference in Part III of this Form 10-K or any amendment to this Form 10-K

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer \square Non-accelerated filer \square

-Smaller reporting company \Box Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Yes \Box No \boxtimes

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value on June 29, 2018, (the last business day of the Company's most recently completed second quarter) of the voting and non-voting common stock held by non-affiliates of the registrant, computed by reference to the closing price of the stock, was approximately \$1,911,530,392.

-At January 25, 2019, there were 27,871,010 shares of Common Stock outstanding.
+Large accelerated filer I Accelerated filer I Non-accelerated filer I Smaller reporting company Emerging growth company I Emerging growth company I If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is Yes \Box No \blacksquare is a shell company (as defi ined in Rule 12b-2 of the Exchange Act).
+The aggregate market value on June 28, 2019, (the last business day of the Company's most recently completed second quarter) of the voting and non-voting common stock held by non-affiliates of the registrant, computed by reference to the closing price of the stock, was approximately \$1,743,603,171.
+At January 31, 2020, there were 27,814,888 shares of Common Stock outstanding.